 Tsukishima Area

-Landfills built in Edo, Meiji, Taisho and Showa eras
+Reclaimed land built in Edo, Meiji, Taisho era and Showa era

-The Tsukuda, Tsukishima, Kachidoki, Toyomi-cho, and Harumi areas are reclaimed from the Edo era to the Meiji, Taisho and Showa eras, and are artificial islands surrounded by the Sumida River and canals.
+The Tsukuda, Tsukishima, Kachidoki, Toyomi-cho, and Harumi areas were reclaimed from the Edo period to the Meiji, Taisho era, and Showa eras, and are an artificial island surrounded by the Sumida River and canals.

-Unlike other areas, some areas have not been damaged by the Great Kanto Earthquake or the Pacific War, and the alleys in the Tsukishima area still show the atmosphere of downtown and feel some nostalgia.
-On the other hand, redevelopment is rapidly progressing, and it is attracting attention as a waterfront zone, a future city with ultra-high-rise apartments.
+Unlike other areas, some areas have not been damaged by the Great Kanto Earthquake or the Pacific War, and the alleys in the Tsukishima area still have the atmosphere of downtown areas everywhere, and I feel nostalgic.
+On the other hand, redevelopment is progressing rapidly, and it is attracting attention as a waterfront zone, a future city with ultra-high-rise apartments.

-A new town was born in the west district of Harumi 5-chome, which welcomed athletes from around the world as an athlete village at the Tokyo 2020 Olympic and Paralympic Games, facilities that partially reused the nameplate as a legacy and some wood used at Village Plaza, Commemorative objects etc. are installed.
-Furthermore, in addition to full-scale operation of BRT and urban infrastructure using hydrogen energy, multi-mobility stations have been developed, and attempts to utilize the waterside in the future have been passed on.
+A new town was born in the west district of Harumi 5-chome, which welcomed athletes around the world as an athlete village at the Tokyo 2020 Olympic and Paralympic Games, facilities that reuse some wood used at Village Plaza, commemorative objects, etc. are installed.
+Furthermore, in addition to full-scale operation of BRT and urban infrastructure using hydrogen energy, the development of multi-mobility stations has been promoted, and attempts to utilize the waterside for a further future have been inherited.

 • Tsukuda

-Tsukuda was called Tsukuda Island because it was built by 34 fishermen who descended to Edo in accordance with village headman Magoemon Mori in Tsukuda Village, Nishinari-gun, Settsukuni (Osaka City).
+Tsukuda was named Tsukuda Island because it was built by 34 fishermen who descended to Edo according to village headman Magoemon Mori of Tsukuda Village, Nishinari County, Settsu Province.
 He had a close connection with the Shogunate and was given the right to operate freely in the waters near Edo.
-It became Tsukuda due to the indication of the house in March 1967 (1967).
+It became Tsukuda due to the display of houses in March 1967 (1967).

 • Tsukishima

-It is an area formed by landfills that took place over more than 20 years from 1887 (1887).
-It was named by the resolution of the Tokyo City Counselor's Association at the time after there was a famous moon viewing spot called Tsuki no Misaki in Tokyo Bay.
+This area was created by landfills that took place over more than 20 years since 1887 (1887).
+It was named by a resolution of the Tokyo City Council at that time because there was a famous moon viewing spot called the Moon Cape in Tokyo Bay.

 • Kachidoki